wellimbharath/tycho-simulation/protosim_py/Readme.md

 ### Prepare Python environment for building

-1. Create a Python virtual environment (e.g. with `python3 -m venv venv` in your target directory).
+1. Create a Python virtual environment (e.g. with `conda create --name myenv`).
-2. Activate your Python virtual environment (e.g. with `source ./venv/bin/activate`)
+2. Activate your Python virtual environment (e.g. with `conda activate myenv`)
 3. Install `maturin` in your venv: `pip install maturin`

 ### Build and install in development mode